Lexkane/CustomCI/ReadMe.md

-# Custom Continious Integration tool writeen with Python
+# Custom Continious Integration tool written with Python2

 Monitor services monitors branches and checks for commits, then runs tests